10th Annual Public Service and Leadership Conference

 Shields also served as Director at the Chief Executives Organization, a non-profit organization of 2,000 chief executives around the world, and in the Executive Office of the Mayor of Providence, Rhode Island.
 He earned his M.A. in Government and B.A. in Journalism from American University, where he has been an Adjunct Professor since 2000.
 In 2015, he received the School of Public Affairs’ Award for Outstanding Teaching in an Adjunct Position.
 Shields lives in Washington, DC with his wife and daughter.

 - Parking: The hotel rate to park for the day is $13.
 The hotel rate to park for the night is $28 overnight valet and $25 for overnight self (with in/out privileges).
 Daytime valet parking and self-parking are charged by the hour at the prevailing rates.

 For RWU faculty/students only: Park at the Civic Center Garage at 165 Washington Street.
 Grab a ticket from the meter and get it validated by security at our front desk at Roger Williams University, One Empire Plaza, Providence.

-- General Video Release Form
+- General Video Release Form (only required for presenter)